thomasthiebaud/react-kit/README.md

 ---

+Do you prefer `es6` ?
+If so, use the [dedicated branch](https://github.com/thomasthiebaud/react-kit/tree/es6) instead

 # Setup

 This project was tested with nodejs version `8.9.4`.
 You can easily install this version using [nvm](https://github.com/creationix/nvm) and then running